What does OEE mean? Calculate productivity in manufacturing including Excel template.

 5. ROI Calculation for OEE Software

-6. Performance Losses: Why Doesn't the Machine Always Operate at Maximum Speed?
+6. Performance Losses: Why Does the Machine Not Always Operate at Maximum Speed?

-7. How to Manage Categories of Machine Downtime
+7. How to Make Categories of Machine Downtime Manageable

-8. Optimize the Shop Floor Using the 6 Big Losses
+8. Optimizing the Shop Floor with the Help of the 6 Big Losses